Predefined Verification

 - Shortest Path - All traffic between device groups should take the shortest network path.

-- Learned MAC Consistency - Learned MAC addresses on two Virtual Port Channel (vPC) peer ports should be consistent (Cisco NX-OS devices only).
+- Learned MAC Consistency - Learned MAC addresses on two Virtual Port Channel (vPC) peer ports should be consistent.

 - Hostname Consistency - Device hostnames should match a given pattern.